 Brown Beech Pennantia cunninghamii

 This medium to tall tree species is able to reach a height of 30m and occurs in subtropical and warm temperate rainforests, where it favours locations near watercourses (Photo 1).
 Older specimens develop fluted trunks (2).
-The bark is grey /brown in colour with a corky texture covered in round blisters (3).
-Simple leaves with entire wavy margins are between 8 to 16 cm long and elliptic to ovate in shape, hairless, glossy and smooth in texture (4).
-Domatia is very visible as a swelling on the upper leaf surface and as an indentation on the lower, occurring mainly in lateral vein angles (5).
+The bark is grey/brown in colour with a corky texture and covered in rounded blisters (3).
+Simple leaves with an alternate arrangement are; between 8 to 16 cm long with undulating (wavy) margins, elliptic to ovate in shape, hairless, glossy and smooth in texture (4).
+Domatia are very visible as swellings on the upper and as indentations on the lower leaf surface, occurring mainly in lateral vein angles (5).
 Distribution: From the south coast of NSW to central Qld.

 Brown Gardenia Randia fitzalanii [Atractocarpus fitzalanii] Other names: Yellow Mangosteen

 The Brown Gardenia is a native shrub with a compact growing habit reaching a height of up to 6m and naturally occurs in tropical rainforests (Photo 1).
 Bark is beige to light brown in colour with a finely rough texture (2).
 Superbly scented flowers are white in colour, up to 3 cm in diameter and feature 5 overlapping petals (3).
 The large fruit is rounded in shape measuring up to 8 cm in diameter turning a yellowish green when mature and contains numerous small black seeds (4).
 Oppositely arranged simple leaves are; mostly elliptic in shape with entire margins, 20 cm or more in length, dark green and glossy on top, mid-green and glossy below, hairless and smooth with a firm texture.
-Petiole measures up to 25 mm in length.
+Petiole (leaf stalk) is up to 25 mm long.
 Leaf apex is rounded, base shape is cuneate.
 Mid vein and laterals are raised on both surfaces (5).
 Distribution: Tropical east coast of Qld.
-(Used as an ornamental species in frost free areas.)
+(A beautiful ornamental species for frost free areas.)

 Descriptions and all images copyright ©2016 by www.allcreativedesigns.com.au world wide rights reserved.